 7) Edge Cloud Offloading – the crowdsource of the mobile phones supports the offloading process, using for that Bluetooth, Wi-Fi TDLS and Wi-Fi direct;

 IRIS results in a product composed of a scalable backend and a Software Development Kit (SDK) for Android and iOS to allow third party integrations and it will allow organizations to improve their wireless infrastructure, thus improving the live streaming service.
-The solution does not need any infrastructure change, except the support for multicast over WiFI, which is supported by current providers, such as Cisco, Extreme Networks and Ubiquity.
+The solution does not need any infrastructure change, except the support for multicast over WiFI, which is supported by current network providers.

 While it focuses on live streaming, IRIS can potentially be applied to Video-on-demand (VoD).
-It can be integrated with mainstream content providers, such as Netflix, on the last mile of IPTV distribution.
+It can be integrated with mainstream live streaming services, on the last mile of IPTV distribution.
 Another potential application is streaming handover, similar to casting, between multi-platforms.
 More specifically, a streaming can be playing on a mobile device and “slinged” to a TV (like a suite in a stadium), and viceversa.
 The stream session would be moved seamlessly between platforms.
 This could be applied to both live streaming and VoD.